data301-2020-winter2/course-project-group_1045/data/README.md

+# Data
+---
-All data will go in this directory.
+## All data will go in this directory.
 The raw data will be kept in the raw folder and the processed data will go in the processed folder, the final dataset may reside in this parent directory.